wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ## Which Teams Are Responsible for How Much Ingested Data?

-When you want to find out which teams are using the most data, follow these steps.
+When you want to find out which teams are using the most data, you can either create [ingestion policies](ingestion_policies.html) for each team, for example, and monitor the usage per team, or you can follow these steps.

 ### Step 1: Examine Ingestion with the Namespace Usage Explorer